wultra/powerauth-crypto/powerauth-docs/source/tutorial/console-client-app.md

 ### Remove the activation

 Use the `remove` method to remove activation with an activation ID stored in the status file `/tmp/pa_status.json`, by calling the PowerAuth 2.0 Standard RESTful API endpoint `/pa/activation/remove` hosted on root URL `http://localhost:8080/powerauth-restful-server`.
-Use master public key stored in the `/tmp/pamk.json` file.
+Use master public key and application identifiers stored in the `/tmp/pamk.json` file.
 Unlock the knowledge related derived key using `1234` as a password.

 _Note: If a `--password` option is not provided, this method requires interactive console input of the password, in order to unlock the knowledge related signature key._